-Keywords: English pre-service teachers: EPSTs: Practicum: Cooperating Teachers: Philippines
+Keywords: English pre-service teachers: EPSTs: Practicum: Cooperating Teachers: Philippines.

 1. INTRODUCTION

 Education is a process that helps people develop their potential, which includes their knowledge, abilities, behavioural patterns, and values, and the development of a nation always depends on education and practical educational practices.
 The teacher education process has been recognized as one of the most critical issues in the education system, as teachers directly impact educating individuals in all sectors (Kasap et al., 2022; Lithoxoidou & Georgiadou, 2023).
 The teaching practicum is commonly seen as the final stage of teacher education, representing the important transition where academic theory is tested against the demands of the classroom.
 However, for many aspiring educators, this transition is far from smooth.
 The most immediate and overwhelming challenge for English Pre-Service English Teachers (EPSTs) today is the lesson delivery gap, the clear disconnect between the planning of a lesson and its actual delivery in the target language.
 While EPSTs are often skilled at designing lesson plans on paper, the actual act of teaching, such as giving clear directions, explaining grammar concepts, and checking for understanding, remains a major difficulty (Moorhouse et al.; Merisi and Pillay 346; Dzormeku et al.).
 This struggle is intensified in the classroom, where the PSET must not only teach the content but also constantly adjust their own language output, simplifying their language to be understood by learners with different proficiency levels (Veliz et al.; Kabilan et al. 120; Li et al.).
 As a result, novice teachers often experience teaching freeze in the classroom, where their inability to scaffold instruction effectively leads to student confusion and disengagement (Al-Amri 264; Imsa-Ard; Zou 246).
 When instruction particularly of sciences is accompanied with the use of authentic teaching aids, students’ academic performance is improved because learning processes become less abstract and more concrete (Makwinya, 2021).